Tunulliarfik Fjord: Geography

 The Narsaq Sound, between the peninsula forming the northern shore of Tunulliarfik Fjord and Tuttutooq and Illutaliq islands, connects with neighbouring Bredefjord and Nordre Sermilik to the north.

 Settlement

 Likely snow machine tracks across the frozen fjord, March 2023.
 Narsarsuaq Airport is at upper right.
-NASA Earth Observatory satphoto.
+NASA Earth Observatory satellite photograph.

 There are several small settlements near the shores of the long Tunulliarfik Fjord.
 Narsarsuaq and Qassiarsuk are located on the opposite sides of the fjord near its head.
 Further south, the settlement of Igaliku occupies the isthmus of a peninsula bounding the fjord from the south.
 At the far end of Narsaq Peninsula bounding the upper reaches of the fjord from the north the town of Narsaq occupies a wide lowland with arable ground.
 There are no settlements in the lower reaches of the fjord.